sabitmubarik12/eks-tf-jenkins-project/README.md

 ##### 🛠️ Tools Explored:

-Terraform & AWS CLI for AWS infrastructure
+OKTA for Single Sign-On (SSO) and Priviledged Access Management (PAM) Terraform & AWS CLI for AWS infrastructure
 Jenkins, Sonarqube, ValdiIAC/Terrascan, Terraform, Kubectl, and more for CI/CD setup Helm, Prometheus, and Grafana for Monitoring